Being proactive is a valuable skill that can help you achieve your goals and live a more fulfilling life.

 For example, a new employee doesn’t wait to be given feedback on her performance, but proactively seeks it out.

-13 Ways To Be More Proactive
+How To Be Proactive

 With this knowledge in mind, let’s now consider how you might go about shifting your own mindset from being reactive to proactive: